indiebuildinganton-gif/pleeno-monorepo/docs/epics.md

 ### Story 7.4: Commission Report by College

 As an **Agency Admin**,
-I want **to generate commission reports grouped by college/branch**, So that **I can track what commissions are owed to me and use for claim submissions**.
+I want **to generate commission reports grouped by college/branch with location details**, So that **I can track what commissions are owed to me, distinguish between multiple branches, and use for claim submissions**.

 **Acceptance Criteria:**